kochetkov/DotLauncher/README.md

 # Installation and usage

 No installation required.
-Just download the archive, unpack it to any convenient place on the disk and run the executable file.
+Just [download](https://github.com/kochetkov/DotLauncher/releases) the archive, unpack it to any convenient place on your disk and run the executable file.